 Finding a therapist that is right for you, and that you can bond with, can have a major impact on your progress.
 Need help finding a mental health provider?

 Many women feel increased moodiness, anxiety, and even symptoms of depression throughout the menopause transition.
-However, it's important to not just brush off lingering symptoms to menopause - plan a visit with your physician.
+However, it's important to not just brush off lingering symptoms to menopause.

 If your concerns feel too heavy to handle, there is no shame in seeking professional help: Call, text, or chat 988 to reach the National Suicide Prevention Lifeline, and you will be connected to trained counselors that are part of the existing Lifeline network.
 You can also dial 800-273-8255 or chat via the web at 988lifeline.org/chat/.